 From Capalbio you can continue along the coast of Lazio.
 You are about a day's ride from Rome - or two and a bit if you take time to visit the Etruscan sites of Tarquinia and Cerveteri.
 Alternatively you could head inland to San Quirico and Pitigliano and from there head for Rome via the Lago di Bolsena, Lago di Vico and Lago di Bracciano.
 Bear in mind that all of these lakes are in the bowls of extinct volcanoes so expect to do some climbing.

 This section of the tour follows the route of the Gran Tour della Maremma - so you could follow that as it heads inland to the towns of Pitigliano and Scansano.
 You won't regret it.

 Another option would be a side-trip to the Laguna di Orbetello and the Monte Argentario.
 The Monte Argentario is a mountain that suddenly juts out of the sea and is connected to the mainland by three narrow causeways.
-This was once a Spanish enclave on the Italian coast and still retains the watchtowers they built as look out points to guard the coast.See this page on the site of the local Pro Loco (tourist promotion association) for more information and the photogallery pictures.
-I bypassed Monte Argentario and looking at the pictures I'm kicking myself.
-There's an article Discovering Monte Argentario on two wheels on the regional tourism website turismo.intoscana.it.
+This was once a Spanish enclave on the Italian coast and still retains the watchtowers they built as look out points to guard the coast — see visittuscany.com: Monte Argentario towers and fortresses for more information.
+There's also an article Discovering Monte Argentario on two wheels.
 Note that if you want to go round the whole promontory there is a 3.5-kilometre stretch of 'very rough' dirt road.

 Places to stay